Statusnone420/PR-Dashboard/PLAN.md

 - Verify each phase before moving on.
 - Update `STATE.md` only during implementation phases when repo changes are made.
 - Do not rewrite unrelated user changes.
+- Do not create commits, branches, pull requests, or pushes unless the user explicitly asks.
+Leave changes available for review as an uncommitted diff.

 ---